dasha-k/DYODE-test/README.md

 Liquid questions:
 1. Describe how you would make a line of text in a homepage section editable from theme customization and how you would access this in liquid.

+	Use content type text in settings schema, access in liquid through {{ section.settings.id }}

 2. How would you add the collection featured image as a banner on the collection liquid template?

+	{{ collection.image | img_url: '' }}

 3. Using liquid code and HTML, create a simple pagination container, "< 1 2 ...
 5 >".
-4. Using liquid code, access the product named "Blue T-Shirt".
-Store the id, title, handle, price, url, and image in variables.
-5. Using liquid code, create a key:value array using the list below.
-Loop through the array.
-Upon key type, store the value in a variable to be used later: fruit:apple vegetable:carrot cloth:t-shirt denim:jeans

-1. Use content type text in settings schema, access in liquid through {{ section.settings.id }}
-2. {{ collection.image | img_url: '' }}
-3. {% paginate collection.products by 5 %}
+	{% paginate collection.products by 5 %}
 		{%- if paginate.pages > 1 -%}
 			<ul class="">
 				{% unless paginate.previous.is_link %}